T-Tatsuya-W/Timeline/README.md

 # Timeline

-** try to startup the timeline without downloading dependencies first, this may work **

 ## Downloading Dependencies

 You will need to ensure you have Node.js and npm installed.
 They come together and can be installed from the [Official Node.js Website](https://nodejs.org/en/download).